Damongo: Education

-The town of Damongo is the educational hub of the region.
-Aside from the many basic schools, Damongo has three senior high schools: the Damongo Senior High School, Ndewura Jakpa Secondary Technical High School, and St. Anne's Girls Senior High School.
+Damongo is the educational hub of the region.
+Aside from the many basic schools, Damongo has three senior high schools: the Damongo Senior High School (Dass), Ndewura Jakpa Secondary Technical High School (Ndesco), and St. Anne's Girls Senior High School (Sagiss).
 There is also the Damongo Agricultural College and the Damongo Health Assistant School.

 Issues

-There is a lot of problems plaguing the town, preventing further development in the region.
+There are a lot of problems plaguing the town, preventing further development in the region.

 Water crisis

 Damongo (and surrounding areas) have been dealing with access to clean water since being settled.
 Residents have resorted to hand digging wells and boreholes included with hand pumps to receive water.
-The municipality, with help from the Government of Ghana plans to begin work on a water system that would provide safe drinking water to the whole community.
+The municipality, with help from the Government of Ghana, plans to begin work on a water system that would provide safe drinking water to the whole community.

 Lack of infrastructure

-The lack of proper infrastructure has led to an increase in crime in the town and a lack of protection to floods.
-The increase in crime could be blame for the lack of functioning street lights, which is leading to an increase in car crashes.
+The lack of proper infrastructure has led to an increase in crime in the town and a lack of protection from floods.
+The increase in crime could be blame for the lack of functioning street lights, which leads to an increase in car crashes.